cpicanco/pupil-fpc/README.md

 PupilClient.StartSubscriber(False); // non blocking
 ```

-After starting the subscriber, you must chose to which messages you want to receive.
+After starting the subscriber, you must choose which messages you want to receive.
 You can do this using filters.
-You can subscribe to any filter you wish.
+You can subscribe to any filter using strings.
 Many subscription filters are available as constants, they are prefixed with `SUB_*`.
-For instance, you can subscribe to all notification this way:
+For instance, you can subscribe to all pupil notifications this way:

 ```pascal